 “So what happened?”

 Sonea frowned.
-“The First War.
+“The Yunai.
 Lilia and I found a way to coexist.
-I imagine that in time we would have forgiven and even become acquaintances, if not friends, but the fighting changed all that.”
+I imagine that in time we would have forgiven one another, and even become acquaintances, but the fighting changed all that.”

-“Did you flee from Stormwind like my parents?”
+“Did you flee from Stonehaven like my parents?”

 “We all did.
-Maron stayed behind with his troops to hold off the horde long enough for our escape, but the sensible people got on a ship and sailed away.
-Some of us went to Gilneas, others to Southshore, and some all the way to Kul Tiras.
-I never saw your mother again, not until it was too late.”
+Maron stayed behind with his troops to hold off the monsters long enough for our escape, but the sensible people got on a ship and sailed away.
+Some of us went to Darthmonte, others to Udiria, and some all the way to Lederan.
+I never saw your mother again.”

 “Thank you,” I said flatly.
 “For explaining everything.”

 Sonea nodded.
 “Now come on, young mage.
 We should rest.
-We still have a day of travel before we reach Dalaran.”
+We still have a day of travel before we reach Udiria.”

 Reluctantly, I agreed and made my way to my tent.